Phone scams

 Digital landlines use an internet connection to make and receive calls.
 Given this, you'll need an internet connection at home to use the new landline digital system.

 If you already have a broadband connection, then the new digital landline system will use this.
-But don't worry – if you don't have broadband, your network provider, such as BT and Virgin Media O2, will supply you with a connection to support the new digital landline system.
+But don't worry – if you don't have broadband and your network provider, such as BT and Virgin Media O2, asks you to switch, then they'll supply you with a connection to support the new digital landline system.
 You shouldn't pay extra for this if you don't choose to take up a broadband service.

 Throughout this page, we'll be talking about broadband and broadband companies or services.
 When we say 'broadband', we just mean a high-speed internet connection.